 The instructor I had was honestly the best teacher I've ever had.
 They do an incredible job of breaking down a mountain of knowledge into just small tidbits, and I wish that my entire schooling career had been more like my time here.
 The skills they teach you are definitely in high demand, and DigitalCrafts is constantly asking for and getting feedback and changing the curriculum around that feedback from alumni, employers in the area, and current students.

 The decision to go to DigitalCrafts to learn web development is probably one of the best decisions I've ever made.

 * These outcomes are not audited by Course Report.
 In some cases, data is audited by a third party.

 Of the students who enroll at DigitalCrafts, 94% graduated.
 75% of graduates were job-seeking and 80% of job-seeking graduates found in-field employment after 180 days and report a median income of $70,000.
 Below is the 180 Day Employment Breakdown for 133 graduates included in this report:

 Notes & Caveats:

-Note also that we count apprenticeships, internships and contract roles as a single pool.
-We do not have data regarding freelance employment.
+Note: Apprenticeships, internships and contract roles counted as a single pool.
+We do not collect data regarding short-term, part-time or freelance employment.